 - Don’t be as alarmed as I was if you get a foamy, white topping on your soup as it cooks.
 When I saw it I immediately tried scooping it all up in ladle, but I tasted it and to my relief, found it was just coconut milk trying to escape.
 I poured it back in and it all became incorporated before the soup was served.

-Curried fish soup
+Curried fish chowder

 Makes maybe 6 servings, maybe more.